Costa del Sol | Guide to Castillo de la Duquesa a small fishing village

 Beaches at Castillo de la Duquesa

 Castillo has two beaches separated by some interesting rocks, a cove and rock pools.
 The Malibu beach extends quite a few kilometres west, the part that Castillo owns is a wide strip of fine gravel that is extremely popular with the local Spanish families.
 The Andres y Maria beach is a small bay protected by rocky reefs at each end.
 This bay provides safe swimming for all the family and some good snorkelling.

 The visitor to Castillo may wonder at the excavated works that seem to surround the village.
 A clue is in the name of the village square.
 In Roman times, between 100 AD and 500 AD, Castillo was a thriving town, much larger than the present day urban area.
 Its products were the then fashionable fish sauce, garum, fish and salt.
 These products were exported by sea in amphorae, many of which were made in Malaga.
 Behind the easterly beach and beneath an apartment block built in 2006 is the site of the necropolis that would have been just outside the town walls.
 Just west of the apartments, and still visible, are the foundations of the fish preserving tanks.
 North of the castle, that seems to have been built on the site of the former Roman port and associated watchtower, was a combined residential and commercial area whilst to the west, alongside the children’s playground is a Roman villa complete with its own thermal baths.
-When finance is available the whole site is planned to become an Archaeological Park.
+When finance is available it is planned to make the whole site an Archaeological ParkGo to Costa del Sol travel guide